Not Tonight (song)

 "Not Tonight" is a song performed by the American rapper Lil' Kim featuring Jermaine Dupri for her debut studio album Hard Core (1996).
-A remix was released the following year featuring female rappers Da Brat, Missy "Misdeameanor" Elliott, Angie Martinez, and Lisa "Left Eye" Lopes for the Nothing to Lose soundtrack.
+A remix was released the following year featuring female rappers Da Brat, Missy "Misdeameanor" Elliott, Angie Martinez, and the late rapper Lisa "Left Eye" Lopes for the Nothing to Lose soundtrack.
 It was released on June 24, 1997, by Atlantic Records.

 The remix became a hit in the U.S., peaking at number six on the Billboard Hot 100 and number two on the Rap Songs chart, and was nominated for Best Rap Performance by a Duo or Group at the 40th Annual Grammy Awards.
 Internationally, "Not Tonight" peaked at number four in New Zealand and entered the top 20 on the UK Singles Chart, reaching number 11.

 Background

 The original version of "Not Tonight" was featured on Lil' Kim's first album Hard Core.
 It was produced by Jermaine Dupri, who was also featured on the song.
 This version samples "Turn Your Love Around" by George Benson.
 The song is about Lil' Kim feeling blasé about traditional vaginal intercourse and preferring a man perform cunnilingus on her, presumably at least for that evening.

 The remix, known as "Not Tonight (Ladies Night Remix)", was released as a single and was performed by Lil' Kim, Da Brat, Missy Elliott, Angie Martinez and Lisa "Left Eye" Lopes".
 It was featured on the Nothing to Lose soundtrack.
 This version samples "Ladies' Night" by Kool & the Gang.
 The remix became a top 40 hit in the US, the UK, Canada, New Zealand and the Netherlands.
 It was produced by Rashad "Ringo" Smith.